-NSSAL provides adults a way of obtaining either high school diploma or an equivalent to high school diploma called the GED testing series.
+NSSAL provides adults a way of obtaining either high school diploma or high school equivalent [General Education Development] called the GED testing series.
 Click here for more information on high school diploma or click below for more information on the GED testing series.

 For information on writing the GED,